Top Tattoo Mistakes To Avoid

 Talking with them over email or face to face before making an appointment will help you decide if they are right for you and your tattoo.
 A safe, clean environment is critical, too, so take note of that when you get there.

 There is a line between an adequate amount of research and too much.
-If you find yourself looking up how much certain body areas hurt to get tatted, stop.
+If you find yourself looking up how much certain body areas will hurt during the tattooing process, stop.
 Everybody has a different experience, and you do not know how it will feel until you get it.
-A good rule of thumb is that tattoos near major organs will hurt more, as will anything over any bones.
+A good rule of thumb is that tattoos near major organs will hurt more, as will anything over bones.

 Budgeting Too Little